AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

       Assert (not Safe (Cmd => Step, Front => Pit));
    end Test_Cmd_Unsafe;

-This one alone produces the symetric ``commands.adb.xcov`` report, with:
+This one alone produces the symmetric ``commands.adb.xcov`` report, with:

 .. code-block:: ada